sipeed/TinyMaix/README.md

 * Register [MaixHub](https://maixhub.com) account and login.
 * You can download TinyMaix models from [model zoo](https://maixhub.com/model/zoo) or upload your models to model zoo for sharing.
-* Create a train project, collect dataset and train models online, finally you will get a `.tmdl` file and a `.h` file, use one of them in your code.
+* Create a train project, collect dataset and train models online, finally you will get files:
+  * `.tmdl` file and `.h` file, use one of them in your code.
+  * `report.json`, report info, json format, we can find labels or anchors in this file, we will use these params in our code.
+Attention, these params will change in every training, you should copy these params to your code when change model, or you will the result will be wrong.
-> There's two type: classification and detection, for first time usage, use **classification is recommended**.
+> * There's two type: classification and detection, for first time usage, use **classification is recommended**.
-> There's many backbone, you should select proper backbone according to your MCU's RAM size, the smaller RAM size, should choose the smaller backbone.
+> * There's many backbone, you should select proper backbone according to your MCU's RAM size, the smaller RAM size, should choose the smaller backbone.
-> For easier understanding how MaixHub works, at first time you can choose tfjs platform instead of tinymaix to run model on your mobile phone.
+> * For easier understanding how MaixHub works, at first time you can choose tfjs platform instead of tinymaix to run model on your mobile phone.
 * Find demo in [examples](./examples) folder, use the `maixhub_image_classification` demo or `maixhub_image_detection` demo to run your model.